starrman777/starrman777.github.io/about.md

   last 9 years, Eric has taken his development background and applied it in the area of Continuous Integration and Continuous Delivery.<br><br>

-  Today Eric is working for a large healthcare company where he leads a team of Jenkins subject matter experts that create a library of reusable methods that all internal development teams can use to rapidly build out their CI/CD pipelines.
-This is called Jenkins Pipeline as Code or JPaC.
+  Today Eric is working for a large healthcare company where he leads an innersource team of Jenkins subject matter experts.
+This team has created a library of reusable Groovy methods that enable internal development teams to rapidly build out their CI/CD pipelines.
+This is called Jenkins Pipeline as Code Global Pipeline Library or JPaC GPL.

   Eric is on a never-ending journey of learning, applying and then teaching the best practices related to DevOps.
 There is no better way to learn something than to do it and then teach it.<br><br>